latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Elderly Referral Services and Hispanic Outreach offers benefit counseling, information, and more to the elderly Hispanic population residing in Bridgeport and Fairfield County.
-Phone 203-576-8469

-Health care is offered by Healthy Start.
-The main goal of this federal government grant program is to reduce, to the extent possible, morbidity, infant mortality and low birth weights.
 Services are provided to eligible pregnant children and women up to three years old in the Southwestern area of Connecticut, and this public health care program offers care coordination, financial aid, focused health-related case management, and more.
-(203) 576-8181 or (203) 576-7458

 Fairfield County Social Services administers the state of Connecticut General Assistance program which provides cash assistance for adults with very low income and low assets.
 It is offered for those who do not qualify for other federal or state assistance programs.
 Cash assistance is not offered to those who are able to work, and usually at most a few hundred dollars per month can be paid out.

-Call the Fairfield County Department of Social Services at 203-256-3166.
+The main Fairfield County CT Department of Social Services is at 1-855-626-6632.
+Other local town offices are below.

 By Jon McNamara